 If you wish to go along with the whole NT marriage analogy, some context is important.
 Marriage here means: (a) one-way polygamy; (b) ownership; and (c) domination.
 If marriage to Jesus is supposed to be a model for our own earthly marriages, I am worried.

 Sure, Jesus marries one bride – the ekklesia (ἐκκλησία, lit. “called-out ones”) – yet this means ontologically that you are no longer an individual when it comes to marriage.
 Doesn’t that seem strange?
 Salvation is individually attained, yet marriage is corporate?
 Why is Jesus allowed to marry a ‘church’ of believers and I am not allowed to marry a ‘pantheon’ of gods or a ‘group’ of women?
-‘Pantheon’ is a collective noun as is a ‘group’, so why not?
+‘Pantheon’ and ‘group’ are collective nouns, so why not?

 Moreover, the translation of ekklesia as ‘church’ in the NT is dubious.
 The translators of the OT / HB into Greek (Septuagint), replaced quhal (קָהָל, ‘assembly of Israel’) with ekklesia. (e.g. Josh.
 8:35; Judg.
 21:8; 1 Chr.
 29:1) For his mission, Paul saw a wider definition of Israel as the people of God rather than a new religion called ‘Christianity’.
 He is imagining a renewal of Israel’s collective ‘marriage covenant’ to God, not an individualistic Western conception of a ‘relationship’.3 This makes the OT / HB passages in Part 2(b) and 2(c) relevant and important.

-Note that only Matthew, the “most Jewish Gospel”, has Jesus utter the word ekklesia.
-Moreover, the entire NT is founded upon the Septuagint in terms of quoting the OT / HB, so it makes sense to examine what they state on marriage, especially the times when analogies are being made between covenant with Yahweh and his ekklesia and one between a husband and wife.
+Only Matthew, the “most Jewish Gospel”, has Jesus utter the word ekklesia.
+Furthermore, the entire NT is founded upon the Septuagint in terms of quoting the OT/HB, so it makes sense to examine what they state on marriage, especially the times when analogies are being made between covenant with Yahweh and his ekklesia and one between a husband and wife.

 That’s vital contextual information for how to interpret the NT marriage analogy.
 The marriage comparison involves ownership, and – if you believe in it – you must, well, own that!
 ‘You are not your own’, Paul writes, because ‘you were bought with a price’.
 (1 Cor.
 6:19-20)